TuckerFaulk/sub30s-buddhist-group-project/README.md

 - Github: Store repositry
 - Gitpod: Create the html and css files
-- Google Fonts: Font-family '#'
+- Google Fonts: Font-family 'Raleway' and 'Ubuntu'
+- Google Chrome Dev Tools: To aid the intial styling for media queries and testing at various screen sizes
+- Microsoft Edge: Site testing on an alternitive browser
 - Font Awesome: Social media icons
-- Am I Responsive:
+- Am I Responsive: Screenshots of the final project for the README file

 ## Deployment